Fit as a Mama Bear

 Frozen: Freeze the honey cough syrup in small silicone molds so that it’s cold if you have a really bad sore throat.
 This is what I do with my homemade cough drops.

-As a dressing: I whisk this honey syrup in with my Fire Cider and drizzle it on salads for lunch.
+As a dressing: I whisk this honey syrup in with my Fire Cider recipe and drizzle it on salads for lunch.
 It’s the BIGGEST antibacterial, immune-boosting, gut-loving punch.
 Nice flavor too.

 A quick reminder that babies under one shouldn’t be given honey.
 Use this for yourself and older kiddos.